robinrendle/robinrendle.com/_projects/guide.md

 subtitle: Building Gusto’s design system, styleguide, and component library.
 dateRange: May 2016 – January 2019
 role: Led the design and development of the design system and its many React components.
-results: High quality front-end code and documentation for the components and assets, such as logos, illustrations, and icons.
+results:
-extract: 'The Guide is a web app that documents Gusto’s ever-growing design system and my goal was to create a tool that anyone at the company could turn to when looking for information about the React components, baseline styles, as well as the overall brand and voice of the company.
-I broke this work up intro three distinct categories: educating designers and developers, documenting the existing system for future use, and implementing new features and components into our applications.
+  High quality front-end code and documentation for the components and assets, such as logos, illustrations, and icons.

-'
+extract: "<p>The Guide is a web app that documents Gusto’s ever-growing design system and my goal was to create a tool that anyone at the company could turn to when looking for information about the React components, baseline styles, as well as the overall brand and voice of the company.
+I broke this work up intro three distinct categories: educating designers and developers, documenting the existing system for future use, and implementing new features and components into our applications.</p>"
 endDate: 02/2018
 company: Gusto
 layout: projects-detail